gbraad/dopus4-code/dopus4-os4/trunk/docs/english/Readme.txt

 *Fixed a crash in the Dopus4 text viewer.
-If Dopus4 was on the Workbench screen and the text viewer was open when the user quit the Dopus4 program, the viewer would crash (Grim readper).
+If Dopus4 was on the Workbench screen and the text viewer was open when the user quit the Dopus4 program, the viewer would crash (Grim Reaper).

 *Fixed a bug in Dopus_Print that prevented updating of the output filename in the requester.